-PIT-QV and PIT-QFV (pictured on the upper right of the page) have a large screen and read data from traditional (cabled) accelerometers and/or instrumented hammers.
+PIT-QV and PIT-QFV have a large screen and read data from traditional (cabled) accelerometers and/or instrumented hammers.

 All models of the Pile Integrity Tester are battery powered, operated through a high visibility touch screen, and include a Fast Fourier Transform (FFT) feature and a license of PIT-W Standard Software.
 All comply with ASTM D5882 and many other codes and specifications.